ismailsaruar22/medical_profile_using-flutter-and-firebase/README.md

 3. Admin

 Doctor pannel :
-So using this app a doctor can write prescription to his paitients.To write prescription a doctor must first have to scan users unique qr code.By scanning qr code doctor can see this specific users past medical history and write new prescription as well.When doctor will write new prescriptin the prescription will automatic be added to the patient medical history.
+So using this app a doctor can write prescription to his paitients.To write prescription a doctor must first have to scan users unique qr code.By scanning qr code doctor can see that specific user past medical history and write new prescription as well.When doctor will write new prescriptin, the prescription will automaticly be added to the patient medical history.

 ![photo1648050509](https://user-images.githubusercontent.com/73167399/160254558-ef106549-f21d-4d3a-affd-0ccb738c7a5f.jpeg)